-- Cattle and horses held two years or more, and other breeding livestock held one year or more.
+- 1. Cattle and horses held two years or more, and other breeding livestock held one year or more.

 Animals in this group are Sec.
-1231 livestock and these holding periods were not changed by TRA '97.
+1231 livestock and these holding periods were not changed by TRA '97 or RRA'98.
 Emus and ostriches are currently excluded from the IRS definition of Sec.
 1231 livestock. - 2.
 Cattle and horses held less than two years, and other breeding livestock held less than one year.
 These sales do not meet holding period requirements.